mattbrailsford/umbraco-fluidity/docs/_pages/02-api-06-bulk-actions.md

 * **getConfirmMessage(count)** Should return a string to display as the confirmation message before the bulk action is performed.
 A generic default message will be used if no `getConfirmMessage` method is defined.
 * **getProgressMessage(count, total)** Should return a string to display as the progress message whilst the bulk action is running.
 A generic default message will be used if no `getProgressMessage` method is defined.
 * **getCompleteMessage(total)** Should return a string to display as the complete message once the bulk action has finished running.
 A generic default message will be used if no `getCompleteMessage` method is defined.

+You'll need to ensure your angular service as well as any resources needed by your service are loaded before it can be used.
+This is a bit out of scope for the Fluidity documentation, however in summary you will want to:

+* Create a plugin folder in the root app_plugin folder.
+* Create a `package.manifest` file in your plugin folder.
+* Add the service js file path to the `package.manifest`.

+### Adding a bulk action to a list view
+{: .mt}

+Bulk actions are added to a list view as part of the list view configuration.
+See [List View API documentation]({{ site.baseurl }}/api/collections/#adding-a-bulk-action) for more info.